maxnitze/fomeja/README.md

 To recognize generics from the bytecode (important for all kinds of collections), this tool needs Java 7 as a runtime environment (especially the javap binary from that package).

+For a list of supported Bytecode Opcodes see [OPCODES.md](OPCODES.md).